PPC, SOLUTIONS 8

 What are Performance Max asset groups?

-Ad groups are made up of keywords and ads.
+However, ad groups are made up of keywords and ads.
+And that’s the big difference.

 …Unless we start getting into custom segmentation—but that’s for another time 😉